5 reasons you should (and shouldn’t) live with friends

-If you spend a lot of time together, you can start to feel under pressure to invite your friend out with you whenever you do anything, particularly if they seem bored or under the weather.
+If you spend a lot of time together, you can start to feel under pressure to invite your friends out with you whenever you do anything, particularly if they seem bored or under the weather.

-Whilst being able to share stuff is often a perk of living with mates, are you really someone who is happy to share, or are you likely to feel the rage burning inside you when you see someone using your favourite coffee mug?
+While being able to share stuff is often a perk of living with mates, are you really someone who is happy to share, or are you likely to feel the rage burning inside you when you see someone using your favourite coffee mug?

 We all have our bad days, our sad days and our downright I-want-to-kill-everyone-who-comes-close-to-me days.
-That’s just life, and you’re only human!
+That’s just life, and you’re only human.

-This is not to say that money issues will arise, but it's worth asking yourself whether this is a risk you'd be willing to take.
+And, unfortunately, financial disagreements can have a bit more weight if they happen between friends.
+This is not to say that money issues will definitely arise, but it's worth asking yourself if this is a risk you're willing to take.